Athens Acropolis Useful Websites Greece

 Whether you are staying in a country for a few months or a few years, it is always nice to know how to say a few things.
 This is a new website, simple and straight forward with the FREE lesson resources on offer.
 What appealed to me most when browsing free resources for Greek language learning is the simple layout and few basic categories that it prompts people to visit.

-At the moment there are a few dozen lessons covering grammar, listening and repeating and “short dialogue” prompts that are perfect for anyone that is just starting.
+At the moment there are a few dozen lessons covering grammar, listening and repeating, and “short dialogue” prompts that are perfect for anyone who is just starting.

 Community Websites on Facebook

 Greece is not as tech-savvy as you would expect.
 We are good at a lot of things but learning how to move to a digital world has taken quite a bit of time.
-This is obvious to anyone that has had to deal with paperwork, banks, and the government.
-The official websites are infrequently updated, lacking in information and even confusing.
+This is obvious to anyone who has had to deal with paperwork, banks, and the government.
+The official websites are infrequently updated, lacking in information, and even confusing.

-(Obviously this is coming from someone that has lived in New Zealand for the past 8 years, where everything and anything can be handled though the internet with incredible ease).
+(Obviously, this is coming from someone who has lived in New Zealand for the past 8 years, where everything and anything can be handled through the internet with incredible ease).

 Often the best way to get information or ask for advice is online community groups for expats on Facebook or other social media platforms.
 I am specifically focusing on Facebook because it is the most popular networking site in Greece and where you can find both locals and expats under one roof.

-Some of my favourites so far are here:
+Some of my favorites so far are here:

 One of the largest Facebook groups with almost 30k members, this is a broad choice if you are not going to be living in one of the major cities.
 It is well monitored by admins, there is a limit on “spam” posts and frequent engagement from the community.